 There are regular buses that depart from the city bus station.
 They either go to Legazpi or passes by it.
 The fare is approximately P100 to P150.
 The trip takes around an hour.

 Where to Stay in Albay

-Legazpi City is the most developed area in the province, with malls, restaurants, bars and public transportation terminals.
+Legazpi City is the most developed area in the province, with malls, restaurants, bars, and public transportation terminals.
 The city is an ideal base to explore the region and nearby provinces.
 You can buy food and drinks that will last for a day’s trip to nearby attractions.
 You’ll find budget and luxurious accommodations here.
-A general rule when choosing a place to stay is its accessibility.
+A general rule when choosing a place to stay is accessibility.
 Look for one near a commercial district for easy access to public transport.
-Doing so reduces time wasted waiting for a bus or jeep to your destination.
+Doing so reduces the time wasted waiting for a bus or jeep to your destination.

 If you are willing to splurge, there are resorts that offer luxurious facilities and amenities for those who can pay.
 Misibis Bay is the perfect place to have a staycation and fits the previous description.

 If you haven’t booked yet, you might want to consider these top hotels/resorts as rated by Agoda users, in no particular order.

 - The Oriental Hotel Legazpi. ✅ CHECK RATES & AVAILABILITY